UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 Different recommended procedures for each HPC center:
   - **UPPMAX, NSC, and HPC2N**: use module system to load at command line
   - **LUNARC**: recommended to use Desktop On-Demand menu, but interactive and non-interactive command lines available
-  - **PDC**: both command-line and Desktop On-Demand options available
+  - **PDC**: recommended to load at command line; can run interactively on a compute node with X-forwarding and `salloc`.
+ThinLinc access is restricted to 30 users for the whole Dardel cluster.

 Most HPC centres in Sweden use the same or a similar module system for their software.
 The difference lies in which modules are installed and their versions/naming.
 The general examples below will be similar for all HPC centres in Sweden, with some variation in naming and available versions.